tekk/TTGO-T-Beam-Car-Tracker/README.md

 ##### TTN Keys

-These are the keys you will need from the TTN console.
+These are the keys you will need from the TTN console (marked yellow).

 ![TTN Keys](images/ttn-keys.png)